arnicas/text-gen-arxiv-papers/pages/non_arxiv_links.md

 * [Robin Sloan at Roguelike 2019, Writing With the Machine](https://www.youtube.com/watch?v=cIpErjWBqm0)
 * [Robin Sloan at Eyeo 2017](https://vimeo.com/232545219)
 * [Aaron A Reed at at Roguelike on 10 Years of Procedural Novels](https://www.youtube.com/watch?v=x0Xh4oCX9t0)
+* [AI and the Book Industry](https://zenodo.org/record/4036258#.YAw7VZNKhTb) white paper by Tom Lebrun and René Audet

 ### Demos/Sites